sg893052/sonic-buildimage/system/system-ready.md

 In this HLD, the system ready will be enhanced to consider the overall active systemd services consisting of
 1. All docker services instead of just a few core docker services.
 2. All host services.
-3. The portready status along with portinit.
+3. The portready status along with portinit(should be covered internally by respective services).

 With the asynchronous architecture of SONiC, we will not be able to verify if the config has been applied all the way down to the HW.
 We will add provisions for applications to notify its closest UP status.
 Hence the system ready will NOT indicate the complete system ready but indicates the closest up status.